Starting and leaving a job

 Getting support from the NZPC

 If you need support dealing with Work and Income when you stop doing sex work, contact the NZPC.
 They know a lot about the laws in this area, and they can even come with you to see Work and Income.
-See: “Where to go for more support” at the bottom of this page for their contact details.
+See: “Where to go for more support” for their contact details.

 Did this answer your question?